spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-update.md

 <meta name=“robots” content=“noindex”>

-# Update the Ocean Controller
+# Update the Ocean Controller Version 2

 This topic describes how to update the Ocean Controller Version 2 in your Kubernetes cluster.